Skip to content

 End()

-This code turns on and off OUTPUT1 of the robot arm.
-You can use this code example to control the pneumatic gripper.
+This code toggles OUTPUT1 of the robot arm on and off.
+You can use this to control a pneumatic gripper.

 Begin()